exasol/virtual-schemas/jdbc-adapter/README.md

   SCHEMA_NAME     = 'default';
 ```

-Now we can explore the tables in the virtual schema, just like for a regular schema:
+We can now explore the tables in the virtual schema, just like for a regular schema:
 ```sql
 OPEN SCHEMA hive;
 SELECT * FROM cat;
 DESCRIBE clicks;
 ```

-You can run arbitrary queries on the virtual tables.
+And we can run arbitrary queries on the virtual tables:
 ```sql
 SELECT count(*) FROM clicks;
 SELECT DISTINCT USER_ID FROM clicks;
 ```

-Behind the scenes, an ```IMPORT FROM JDBC``` statement will be executed which obtains the data needed from the data source to fulfil the query.
-The EXASOL database interacts with the adapter to pushdown as much as possible (e.g. filters, aggregations or order by/limit), while considering the capabilities of the data source.
+Behind the scenes the EXASOL command ```IMPORT FROM JDBC``` will be executed to obtain the data needed from the data source to fulfil the query.
+The EXASOL database interacts with the adapter to pushdown as much as possible to the data source (e.g. filters, aggregations or order by/limit), while considering the capabilities of the data source.

 Let's combine a virtual and a native tables in a query:
 ```